navpil/applicatia-minora/README.md

 Usually the code which does not deserve a separate repo is added here

+## Simulations

+`sim` package contains simulations, such as simulating a forest fire or a sand avalanche.
+Use Swing for visualization.

+ - AvalancheSimulation
+ - BurnTreesSimulation

 ## jpanelcalc

 Once I wrote my own Layout for swing applications.